 Unless you’re blessed with endless funds to compensate for excess baggage or have an enviable ability to fly privately, chances are you’ll encounter difficulty in packing a suitcase at least once or twice in your lifetime.
-It truly is the ultimate struggle; a David and Goliath type battle.
+This is when a travel packing guide comes in handy.
+Because it truly is the ultimate struggle; a David and Goliath type battle.
 Knowing what to pack and what to leave behind can be a most perplexing task.
 And with weight restrictions the bane of every traveller, it is imperative you load that suitcase correctly.

 So how can one overcome such adversity?
 It’s actually more straightforward than it seems when you implement some smart changes to your usual routine.
 The key is organisation.
 To a certain extent.
 As is having a fair understanding of your destination.
 Things such as climate and local customs will assist you greatly.
 For example tropical adventures to places like the Maldives will no doubt call for swimwear or bohemian style rompers.
 So leave the biker jackets at home and save them for notoriously cooler parts of the world like San Francisco.

-I’ve listed a few of my own tried and tested methods for packing a suitcase.
+I’ve listed a few of my own tried and tested methods in this handy travel packing guide.
 Which will hopefully help you avoid emptying the entire contents of your wardrobe into one bag (or do so comfortably).

 STICK TO BASICS